jojo342/Personal-Website/README.md

-This is just a personal website
+This is a simple personal website.
-This was made for fun, and to practice web designing

-The site is responsive
+--made with Bootstap!--